jarod-wilson/Data_Visualisation/README.md

 # Data Visualisation

-Repo to host my personal data visualisation projects - some completed for fun, some to learn something new, sometimes both.
+My personal data visualisation projects - some completed for fun, some to learn something new, sometimes both.